bpresles/cordova-plugin-uiwebview-engine/README.md

 Cordova UIWebView Engine
 ======

-This plugin makes `Cordova` use the `UIWebView` component instead of the default `UIWebView` component.
+This plugin makes `Cordova` use the `UIWebView` component instead of the default `WKWebView` component.

 Installation
 -----------